2018 United States House of Representatives elections in Hawaii

-The 2018 United States House of Representatives elections in Hawaii were held on Tuesday, November 6, 2018, to elect the two U.S. representatives from the U.S. state of Hawaii; one from each of the state's two congressional districts.
+The 2018 United States House of Representatives elections in Hawaii were held on Tuesday, November 6, 2018, to elect the two U.S. representatives from the U.S. state of Hawaii, one from each of the state's two congressional districts.
 Primaries were held on August 11, 2018.
 The elections and primaries coincided with the elections and primaries of other federal and state offices.

 With the 2018 election results, the Democratic Party easily retained both House seats and retained unitary control over the entirety of Hawaii's Congressional (both House and Senate) delegation.

 Overview

 Results of the 2018 United States House of Representatives elections in Hawaii by district:

 District 1

-The incumbent is Democrat Colleen Hanabusa, who has represented the district since 2017 and from 2011 to 2015.
+The incumbent was Democrat Colleen Hanabusa, who had represented the district since 2017 and from 2011 to 2015.
 Hanabusa was elected with 68% of the vote in 2016.
-She ran for the 2018 Democratic nomination for Governor of Hawaii, and is retiring.
+She retired to seek the 2018 Democratic nomination for governor of Hawaii.